Board of Commissioners

 County Identification Program Advisory Board

 The Kalamazoo County Identification Program Advisory Board assists in providing general oversight of the County ID Program, established by the Board of Commissioners in 2017.
 The Advisory Board will meet on a monthly basis and will provide evaluations of the ID program, reporting to the Board of Commissioners at regular intervals.
-The Board meets the 2nd Wednesday of the month at 5:30 p.m.
+The Board meets the 3rd Wednesday of each month at 5 p.m.

 Department of Health & Human Services Board

 Kalamazoo County Department Human Services meets the second Wednesday each month at 9:30 a.m. at the Kalamazoo Department of Human Services offices.
 The Board deals with human services matters within the County.
 Appointments are made for three-year terms of office.
 Contact: Kalamazoo County Department of Human Services Director Barb LaRue 269-337-5000.